tinytinytinytiny/toweroffantasy-eleventy/README.md

 # Learn Eleventy From Scratch

-this is a ripoff of https://toweroffantasy.info/
+this is a ripoff of https://toweroffantasy.info/ by senior developer Zakum

 ## Live Website
 https://tinytinytiny.netlify.app/